 ESG is integrated into the strategy through exclusions, integration and active ownership.
 ESG is integrated into the strategy by excluding companies and issuers due to their exposure to certain activities that have been deselected based on ESG considerations.

-Following an exclusion filter, the fund integrates ESG criteria through the combination of a top-down and bottomup approaches.
+Following an exclusion filter, the Sub-Fund integrates ESG criteria through the combination of a topdown and bottom-up approaches.

-Top down: through positive selection with a best-in-class filter applied in order to exclude the last two deciles in each sector.
+Top down: through positive selection with a best-in-class filter applied in order to exclude the lowest deciles in each sector.
 This allows the definition of the eligible universe and exclusion of laggards issuers not meeting the minimum ESG threshold.